What is Fibrin and How Does it Affect my Pain?

 Enzymes are protein molecules found in all living cells in the body; they break down, carbohydrates, proteins, fat, and fiber.

 They help us benefit from nutrients in our foods and get rid of the toxins we don’t want.
-Our body’s first lines of defense are our enzymes; as we age the number of enzymes we produce decrease.
+Our body’s first lines of defense are our enzymes; as we age the number of enzymes we produce decreases.

 Of course, as you age, we also have more aches and pains, all due to the increase in fibrin.
 Our bodies cannot produce enough enzymes to keep up with the build-up of fibrous scar tissue.